Denominator vectors and compatibility degrees in cluster algebras of finite type: Geometric interpretations in types , , and

 \section{Geometric interpretations in types~$A$, $B$, $C$ and~$D$}

-In this section, we present geometric interpretations for the classical types~$A$, $B$, $C$, and~$D$ of the objects discussed in this paper: cluster variables, clusters, mutations, compatibility degrees, and $d$-vectors.
-These interpretations are classical in types~$A$, $B$ and~$C$ when the initial cluster seed corresponds to a bipartite Coxeter element, and can already be found in~\cite[Section~3.5]{FominZelevinsky-YSystems} and~\cite[Section~12]{FominZelevinsky-ClusterAlgebrasII}.
-In contrast, our interpretation in type~$D$ slightly differs from that of S.~Fomin and A.~Zelevinsky since we prefer to use pseudotriangulations (we motivate this choice in Remark~\ref{rem:typeD}).
-Moreover, these interpretations are extended here to any initial cluster seed, acyclic or not.
+In this section, we present geometric interpretations for denominator vectors in the classical types $A$, $B$, $C$, and $D$, with respect to any initial cluster seed, acyclic or not.
+More details on the geometric models for cluster algebras of classical types can be found in~\cite[Section~3.5]{FominZelevinsky-YSystems} and~\cite[Section~12]{FominZelevinsky-ClusterAlgebrasII}.
+In type $D$ we prefer to use an interpretation based on pseudotriangulations, which slightly differs from that of S.~Fomin and A.~Zelevinsky, and which we will describe in detail in a forthcoming paper.

-In Section~\ref{sec:geom-d-vectors}, we associate to each classical finite type a geometric configuration and observe a correspondence between: \begin{enumerate}[(i)] \item cluster variables and \defn{diagonals} (or centrally symmetric pairs of diagonals) in the geometric picture; \item clusters and \defn{geometric clusters}: triangulations in type~$A$, centrally symmetric triangulations in types~$B$ and~$C$, and centrally symmetric pseudotriangulations in type~$D$ (\ie maximal crossing-free sets of centrally symmetric pairs of chords in the geometric picture); \item cluster mutations and \defn{geometric flips} (we can also express geometrically the exchange relations on cluster variables); \item compatibility degrees and \defn{crossing numbers} of (c.s.~pairs of) diagonals; \item $d$-vectors and \defn{crossing vectors} of (c.s.~pairs of) diagonals. \end{enumerate}
+As illustrated in \fref{fig:classicalTypes}, we can associate to each classical type a geometric configuration.
+Under this association, cluster variables correspond to \defn{diagonals} (or centrally symmetric pairs of diagonals) in the geometric picture, while clusters correspond to \defn{geometric clusters}: triangulations in type~$A$, centrally symmetric triangulations in types~$B$ and~$C$, and centrally symmetric pseudotriangulations in type~$D$ (\ie maximal crossing-free sets of centrally symmetric pairs of \textit{chords}).
+Moreover, cluster mutations correspond to \defn{geometric flips}, and the exchange relations on cluster variables can also be expressed geometrically.
+Compatibility degrees and denominator vectors can be interpreted geometrically as follows.
+Denote by~$\diagToVar$ the bijection from (c.s.~pairs of) diagonals to cluster variables.
+Given any two (c.s.~pairs of) diagonals~$\theta, \delta$, the compatibility degree~$d(\diagToVar(\theta),\diagToVar(\delta))$ between the corresponding cluster variables is given by the \defn{crossing number} $\cross[\theta][\delta]$ of the diagonals~$\theta$ and~$\delta$.
+By definition $\cross[\delta][\delta]=-1$, and if~$\theta \ne \delta$ then

-These interpretations can also be extended to read quivers in the geometric pictures and to compute cluster variables in terms of perfect matchings of weighted graphs.
-We focus in this paper on the $d$-vectors, and will study these extensions in a forthcoming~paper.

-We denote by~$\diagToVar$ the bijection from (c.s.~pairs of) diagonals to cluster variables.
-Composing this bijection~$\diagToVar$ with the the bijections from Section~\ref{subsec:bijections} gives bijections between the four contexts studied in this paper: cluster variables, (c.s.~pairs of) diagonals, almost positive roots, and positions in~$\Qc$.
-See \fref{fig:bijectionsGeom}.
-All these bijections preserve clusters, mutations, compatiblity degrees, and $d$-vectors.
-Observe again that the two combinatorial descriptions of clusters and compatibility degrees in terms of almost positive roots and positions in~$\Qc$ both depend on the choice of a Coxeter element~$c$, while the algebraic and geometric descriptions do not.